 - People carrying out the work: Maintenance mechanics and technicians that execute the required work in the field and on the plant floor.

-If you are doing things the old-fashioned way, that request is submitted via a text message or a phone call, possibly entered into a spreadsheet as well.
-Modern organizations use computerized maintenance management software like Limble so their workers can submit work requests through a work request portal.
+Modern organizations use work order management software like Limble so their workers can submit work requests through a work request portal.

 You can customize Limble’s WR portal however you want, asking for specific information during the submission process.
 Once you are done, share the link on the portal with all stakeholders.
 This way, anyone with a mobile or desktop device can submit a work request in less than a minute.